http4k/http4k/src/docs/guide/modules/clients/index.md

 println(response.bodyString())
 ```

-Alteratively, all client adapter modules allow for custom configuration of the relevant Client configuration.
+Alternatively, all client adapter modules allow for custom configuration of the relevant Client configuration.